Vikings Symbols Meaning

 Viking Symbols: Meanings of all Norse Emblems

-Viking culture is no exception to this, quite the contrary.
+Like many ancient cultures Viking culture is no exception to having hidden meanings behind symbols, quite the contrary.
 And even if historians do not always agree that the Vikings tattooed their bodies with them, like so many traces of their lives and teachings, let us return together to the essential Viking symbols...

 1. Valknut, The Viking symbol of Odin